 According to data from the USDA, it’s given that every 100g of feta cheese will provide 14.2g of protein, 21.5g of fat, and 3.9g of carbs.
-So, the carbohydrate is way below the 15-100g mark for the strict keto diet.
-Thus, you can definitely include feta in your diet plan.
+So, the carbohydrate is way below the 15-100g mark for the recommended keto diet.
+Thus, you can definitely include feta in your plan.

 It’s also important to note that some processed cheese, grated/shredded cheese, or cheese which may contain other ingredients such as breadcrumbs in the mozzarella sticks, are not in the case.
 The added ingredients can pump up the carbs content drastically, so it should not be included in your keto diet.

 A good way is to always look for natural cheese with no additives, and grate them yourself.